Studies have shown that in-slab heating provides a most

 For most homes, solar is just not a cost-efficient option for hydronic heating, typically providing

-We recommend Air-Sourced heat-pumps over Solar and Geothermal heaters, WHY?
+We recommend Air-Sourced heat-pumps over Geothermal heaters, WHY?

 click here for a more detailed explanation.

-If you don't have adequate power supply for the required heat-pump, only then would you choose an LPG boiler.
+If you don't have natural gas or adequate electricity power supply for the required heat-pump, only then would you choose an LPG boiler.

-- In summer, evacuated tube systems can provide 100% of the energy required for domestic potable hot water
+- In summer, solar systems can provide 100% of the energy required for domestic potable hot water

-- In winter and in the colder climates they will need to run their boosters to ensure a safe water temperature.
+- In winter and in the colder climates solar systems will need to run their boosters to ensure a safe water temperature.

 - In the Southern States, home heating in winter requires far more energy than potable hot water.

-In the Southern States where winter heating is a necessity, evacuated tubes just do not provide enough energy when needed most, and for most home installations, can therefore at best only provide a token input.
+In the Southern States where winter heating is a necessity, Solar systems (incl evacuated tubes) just do not provide enough energy when needed most, and for most home installations, can therefore at best only provide a token input.

 - If you are in a natural gas area, you'll probably just use a straight gas boiler, if no gas use a heat-pump.

-- In normal winter conditions, a heat-pump will use less power than the booster required in an evacuated tube hydronics system.
+- In normal winter conditions, a heat-pump will use less power than the booster required in a solar or evacuated tube hydronics system.

 - If you don't have adequate power supply for the required heat-pump, only then would you choose an LPG boiler.